ark-network/arkdev.info/docs/intro.md

 Should the digital bank cease to exist, **users can still retrieve their digital gold without the bank's assistance**.
 This is similar to withdrawing gold from a defunct traditional bank, but in Ark's case, the process is enforced and automated by the Bitcoin blockchain.
 This ensures that your digital gold remains safe and accessible.

+### 🧐 Does Ark requires covenants?

+Yes and No. To better understand the impact of covenants, check out the [Ark vs clArk](./learn/clark) page to see the differences between the two implementations.

 ### 📜 How Does Ark Work?

 Start by exploring the [Nomenclature](./learn/nomenclature.md) to familiarize yourself with key concepts and terminology.
 Then, learn how to [Board the Ark](./learn/boarding.md), [Send Payments](./learn/payments.md), and eventually [Leave the Ark](./learn/leaving.md) to withdraw your funds back to the Bitcoin blockchain in case of server unresponsiveness.
-To better understand the impact of covenant capabilites, check out the [Ark vs clArk](./learn/clark) section.

 ### 🏃‍♀️ Running Ark (on Liquid)